 What if I don’t have a Lasting Power of Attorney?

-If you lose the mental capacity to make or communicate your own decisions before setting up a power of attorney, the Court of Protection may become involved.
-That is a slow, expensive process with results in a Judge appointing a person to make decisions on your behalf.
+If you lose the mental capacity to make or communicate your own decisions before setting up a power of attorney, the Court of Protection will usually become involved, perhaps through an That is a slow, expensive process with results in a Judge appointing a person to make decisions on your behalf.
 That may be a solicitor (who will charge you for the time) or if the family is united, maybe a family member.
 That person will need to complete regular reports, buy special insurance and pay (all out of your savings) for Court of Protection supervision.
-Best avoided by contacting us today to put Lasting Powers of Attorney in place.
-Whilst we are based near Eastbourne in Sussex, we can assist anywhere in England and Wales, usually without the need for a face to face meeting.
+Best avoided by contacting us today to make a Lasting Power of Attorney in place as soon as possible.
+Whilst we are based near Eastbourne in Sussex, we can assist anywhere in England and Wales, usually without the need for a face-to-face meeting.
+Modern technology is wonderful and actually easy to use.

 How do I make a Lasting Power of Attorney?

-You can make an LPA online or using paper forms.
-Either way, you need to get other people to sign the forms, including the attorneys and witnesses.
-You can get someone else to use the online service or fill in the paper forms for you, for example, a family member, friend or solicitor.
+We can make the process easier for you, as many people fail to consider the consequences of appointing attorneys under LPAs.
+You need to get other people to sign the forms, including the attorneys and witnesses.
 Some people do it all themselves without advice, but these are such complex documents with such massive repercussions if they are not properly thought through and correctly set up.
 There is much more to setting up an LPA than just filling in a form.

 Mental Capacity to Make a Lasting Power of Attorney: